201 KAR 46:010. Definitions for 201 KAR Chapter 46.

 (42) "Radiographer" is defined by KRS 311B.020(16).

-(43) "Radiography" means the utilization and administration of ionizing radiation to produce medically relevant images for the diagnosis of injury or disease and shall include a comprehensive scope of diagnostic-radiologic procedures.
+(43) "Radiography" means the utilization and administration of ionizing radiation to produce medically relevant images for the diagnosis of injury or disease and includes a comprehensive scope of diagnostic-radiologic procedures.

 (44) "Radiologist assistant" means an individual certified by the American Registry of Radiologic Technologists (ARRT) as a registered radiologist assistant (R.R.A.) who works under the supervision of a radiologist, in accordance with supervision guidelines jointly established by the American College of Radiology (ACR), the American Society of Radiologic Technologists (ASRT), and the ARRT.